About the culprit insect

 Cutworms are generalist feeders that readily eat a wide range of vegetable and fruit crops, as well as common weeds in the garden.
 For example, variegated cutworms will feed on beets, cabbage, lettuce, corn, potato, tomato, and weeds like jimsonweed, shepherd’s purse, and docks and sorrels.
 Let’s just say if it’s a veggie in your garden, cutworms will eat it if they are hungry.
 Species like the black cutworm exhibit the characteristic snipping of young plants (seedlings and new transplants) right at the base of the stem where it emerges from the soil, leaving behind seedlings that appear to have been ‘cut down’ (Figure 2), thus the name ‘cutworm.’

-In addition to early season stem cutting and defoliation, cutworms can also cause damage later in the season.
-For example, we have seen cutworm feeding on ripening tomato fruit in high tunnels – definitely an unpleasant discovery!
+In addition to cutting and defoliating stems in the early season, cutworms can also cause damage later in the season.
+For example, we have seen cutworms feeding on ripening tomato fruit in high tunnels—definitely an unpleasant discovery!

 How do you identify cutworms?

 Because cutworm adults and larvae are active at night, scouting during the daylight hours can be a bit of a challenge.
 Fortunately, pheromone traps are available to monitor the activity of the black cutworm as it migrates back to Indiana from the south.
 You can find trap catches reported weekly in the Purdue Pest & Crop newsletter found here.
-The number is impressive recently.
-The article Some Cutworms Out and About, Still Too Early for Black Cutworm published on Pest & Crop newsletter provides more information about cutworms and the black cutworm trapping efforts.
+The number has been impressive recently.
+The article Some Cutworms Out and About, Still Too Early for Black Cutworm published in the Pest & Crop newsletter, provides more information about cutworms and the black cutworm trapping efforts.

 If you suspect cutworm damage in your crop, dig ~5 cm into the soil around the base of damaged plants to try to unearth the offender.
 Cutworms will curl up in a distinctive ‘c’ shape when disturbed or pulled from the soil (Figure 4).
 This is the easiest way to capture and identify them during the daytime because the caterpillars take refuge under the soil surface or plastic mulch until darkness falls.

-• Mow or implement bare-ground borders around your crop, as removal of plant debris makes the site less attractive.
+- Mow or implement bare-ground borders around your crop, as the removal of plant debris makes the site less attractive.